-Malaysia is a fairly small country located in the heart of Southeast Asia, split in two by a body of water (Riay Archipelago to be precise), hugged by Indonesia, Singapore, and Thailand.
-The geographical location of the country creates a spectacular natural environment and fosters a wide variety of biodiversity while its proximity, or rather centrality in Southeast Asia, makes Malaysia a very culturally diverse country.
+Malaysia is a fairly small country located in the heart of Southeast Asia.
+Split in two by a body of water (Riay Archipelago to be precise), hugged by Indonesia, Singapore, and Thailand.
+The geographical location of the country creates a spectacular natural environment and fosters a wide variety of biodiversity.
+Its proximity, or rather centrality in Southeast Asia, makes Malaysia a very culturally diverse country.
 But that’s just a quick summary, so let’s dive in!

 Note: If you already know you’d like to visit scroll to the bottom for some official “Book now, travel later” tours.

 All images are courtesy of the Malaysia Tourism Board.